TIBCOSoftware/snappydata/docs/reference/sql_reference/SQLFabricLanguageReference.md

 #Statements
-Learn about the supported statements provided in this release of RowStore.
+Learn about the supported statements provided in this release of SnappyData.

 Each reference page provides the statement syntax, describes custom extensions, and shows examples of using the statement.

 -   **[ALTER TABLE](../../reference/language_ref/ref-alter-table.html)**
     Use the ALTER TABLE statement to add columns and constraints to an existing table, remove them from a table, or modify other table features such as AsyncEventListener implementations and gateway sender configurations.
 -   **[CALL](../../reference/language_ref/ref-call-procedure.html)**
-    RowStore extends the CALL statement to enable execution of Data-Aware Procedures (DAP).
-These procedures can be routed to RowStore members that host the required data.
+    SnappyData extends the CALL statement to enable execution of Data-Aware Procedures (DAP).
+These procedures can be routed to SnappyData members that host the required data.
 -   **[CREATE Statements](../../reference/language_ref/ref-create-statements.html)**
     Use Create statements to create functions, indexes, procedures, schemas, synonyms, tables, triggers, and views.
 -   **[DECLARE GLOBAL TEMPORARY TABLE](../../reference/language_ref/ref-declare-global-temporary-table.html)**